 Swarm attempts to be the hard disk of the Ethereum world computer.
 Incentives are implemented on top of the Ethereum blockchain.
 Additionally, Swarm provides censorship resistance by not allowing for deletion of data; however, it does not provide guarantees of data durability.

 Sia uses data replication and encryption to provide privacy and data availability.
 It also offers the possibility of using erasure coding instead of replication.
 However, the user is responsible for enforcing the erasure coding as well as for repairing its data when some blocks of the dataset are missing.
 To guarantee durability, erasure coding should be a core component of the protocol.

-Over the last decade, there has been substantial progress in the design and development of various decentralized storage systems.
-A variety of data reliability techniques have been complemented with crypto-economic incentives in order to overcome the two types of risks inherent in decentralized storage networks: Byzantine and non-Byzantine fault tolerance.
+Over the last decade, there has been substantial progress in the design and development of various decentralised storage systems.
+A variety of data reliability techniques have been complemented with crypto-economic incentives in order to overcome the two types of risks inherent in decentralised storage networks: Byzantine and non-Byzantine fault tolerance.

-“The technical pieces required to solve the complex, decentralized storage puzzle exist already, but they live in separated solutions”
+“The technical pieces required to solve the complex, decentralised storage puzzle exist already, but they live in separated solutions”

 Most of the technical pieces required to solve this complex puzzle have been studied, implemented and tested in production systems.
 However, different components are used across different platforms, all of them with their corresponding strengths and weaknesses.
 Therefore, it seems there is still room for improvement.

 If we combine the right pieces in the right manner, perhaps it is possible to create a more efficient, robust, reliable and fully-decentralised storage system capable of truly liberating us from existing centralized platforms.